SpunchbopDaThird/SpunchbopDaThird/README.md

 - 🌱 I’m currently learning how to make games better
 - 💞️ I’m willing to help with projects as long as I get some credit
 - 📫 How to reach me: Email preferrably
-- ⚡ Fun fact: If your boil hot dogs, take the left over water and turning into ice cubes for people you hate.
+- ⚡ Fun fact: If your boil hot dogs, take the left over water and turn it into ice cubes for people you hate.

 <!---
 SpunchbopDaThird/SpunchbopDaThird is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.